hu-mre/mhd-acqisition-and-processing/README.md

 # mhd-acqisition-and-processing

-LabVIEW code of the data acquisition and signal processing in the multiple harmonic detection (MHD) method for continuous-wave electron paramagnetic resonance (CW-EPR) spectroscopy
+LabVIEW code of the data acquisition and signal processing in the multiple harmonic detection (MHD) method for continuous-wave electron paramagnetic resonance (CW-EPR) spectroscopy and imaging

 We used this LabVIEW code for the study published in journal X (to be announced).
 DOI: to be announced